Contact Us for a Free Consultation (213) 542-0979

 Deciding Defense Strategy in PC 187 Murder Case

 I do not see a lot of filings for voluntary manslaughter.
 I usually see that as a lesser charge included with murder.
-An example might be if an individual became enraged with someone who had provoked him or her and ended up killing that person.
+An example might be if an individual became enraged with someone who had provoked them and ended up killing that person.

-Under these circumstances, you could show it was legally adequate provocation and the defendant was acting in a heat of passion.
-You could get the judge to give a jury instruction that may mitigate the case down to a voluntary manslaughter.
+Under these circumstances, you could show it was a legally adequate provocation, and the defendant was acting in the heat of passion.
+You could get the judge to give a jury instruction that may mitigate the case down to voluntary manslaughter.

-The differences between a homicide case and a manslaughter case in California starts with the state putting the best prosecutors and best detectives on homicide cases.
-They are going to do all they can to convict the person.
-Los Angeles County is one of the biggest prosecuting agencies not just in California and in the United States, but in the world.
+The differences between a homicide and a manslaughter case in California start with the state putting the best prosecutors and detectives on homicide cases.
+They will do all they can to convict the person.
+Los Angeles County is one of the biggest prosecuting agencies not just in California and the United States but in the world.

 The government will spend money on these murder cases and attempt to get the person if they believe they killed another human being.

-Manslaughter can come in different forms including voluntary manslaughter, which is when someone acts in a heat of passion provoked by another person and ends up killing that person.
+Manslaughter can come in different forms, including voluntary manslaughter, which is when someone acts in the heat of passion provoked by another person and ends up killing that person.

-Another form of manslaughter is vehicular manslaughter, which is when someone is driving a vehicle in a grossly negligent or want manners, such as running red lights or speeding and kills someone.
-Another form of manslaughter could be involuntary manslaughter, where someone is driving negligently on the road, runs a red light, makes a wrong turn, or accidentally goes on the opposite side of the road, and ends up killing someone.
+Another form of manslaughter is vehicular manslaughter, which is when someone is driving a vehicle in a grossly negligent or want manner, such as running red lights or speeding, and kills someone.
+Another form of manslaughter could be involuntary manslaughter, where someone is driving negligently on the road, runs a red light, makes a wrong turn, or accidentally goes on the opposite side of the road and ends up killing someone.

 The bottom line is whether you are charged with murder or manslaughter, you are going to need a good criminal lawyer who has experience dealing with these cases and knows how to investigate them.
 Our firm gets experts in these cases and we do a thorough investigation.
 Once we show it to the prosecutors, the case either ends up getting dismissed or mitigated down to something less.

 There are a couple of differences between first and second-degree felony murder charges in California.
-The main difference between the two is for the premeditated first-degree murder, you have more time to think.
+The main difference between the two is for the premeditated first-degree murder; you have more time to think.
 It is more calculated and obviously more callous.
-It is planned out versus the second-degree murder where it is more of a quick reaction, not as deliberate, not as thought out.
+It is planned out versus second-degree murder, where it is more of a quick reaction, not as deliberate, not as thought out.

 There may be some thought to second-degree murder, but it is more of a spontaneous killing.

-First-degree murder is premeditated murder, meaning you planned it, you thought about it, you calculated it and you made a conscious decision to kill another person and then you acted on that conscious decision.
+First-degree murder is premeditated murder, meaning you planned it, you thought about it, you calculated it.
+You made a conscious decision to kill another person and then you acted on that conscious decision.

 For purposes of the intent requirement for second-degree murder, you are still going to need to contemplate and think about it.
-If someone acts impulsively without contemplating it then that might be a voluntary manslaughter case.
+If someone acts impulsively without considering it, then that might be a voluntary manslaughter case.

 Menu